-These data sources each have their own licenses which place obligations upon us and may place them upon you as a user of our services as well.
+These data sources each have their own licenses which place obligations upon us and upon you as a user of our services.

 We require that you provide attribution to Geocode Earth in your application.
 This attribution should appear in a location that will be seen by end users under normal usage of your application.

 This can be combined with attribution for other data sources.
 Here's some HTML to get you started:

 © <a href="https://geocode.earth">Geocode Earth</a>, <a href="https://openstreetmap.org/copyright">OpenStreetMap</a>, and <a href="https://geocode.earth/guidelines">others</a>.

 The OpenStreetMap project requires attribution whenever data from OSM may be displayed to an end user.
 By default, Geocode Earth will return data from OSM and so this attribution is required.
 The example attribution HTML above includes suitable attribution.